 E. coli is serious, often accompanied by bloody stools, and should be evaluated by a medical professional.
 Always attempt to have stool culture done as this will establish the presence of E. coli and serve as the basis for an investigation into the source of your E coli illness.
 An experienced HUS lawsuit may seek millions in damages in a single HUS cases.
 Individual cases need to be evaluates.
 Talk to a HUS lawyer if you ate Romaine lettuce, a Romaine Lettuce E. coli lawsuit may be filed.

 E. coli, or STEC (for Shiga Toxin-Producing E. Coli), is commonly spread by animal feces - that included human feces.
 But with animals, it often comes form children petting animals at petting zoos, getting feces on them at a zoo or park, or by playing with little chicks, turtles, frogs, or other pets.
 Good hand-washing should always be included in these actions.
+The San Diego Petting Zoo's 2019 outbreak has already turned fatal, with other kids suffering HUS.
+For information on a San Diego HUS lawsuit.

 E. coli O157:H7 was the cause of the recent outbreak of E. coli from Romaine Lettuce from the Yuma Arizona area.
 The outbreak resulted in a large number of Romaine Lettuce e. coli lawsuits by Romaine lettuce e. coli lawyers.
 The outbreak sickened nearly 200, putting nearly a hundred in the hospital and killed five.
 The exact source of the outbreak remains under investigation, and will be at the center of the HUS E. coli lawsuits.